ty-berg/Galaxy-Classification/README.md

 As I head into the final report one small thing I may work on is finding the best values for the dense layers as this could lead to some improvements.
 I also will be running the current version overnight for 500 epochs to see what happens to the accuracies.
 I've currently only run the committed version for 45 epochs but the accuracy made it to 71% while still increasing so I believe that it can get even higher. </br>

 I also want to see what the kernels look like in each convolutional layer so I will be working with my code to properly visualize those heading into the final report.
+To run be sure to have the proper libraries installed: h5py, numpy, tensorflow, opencv, itertools, and matplotlib </br>